cidkagenow/unityHub-frontend/README.md

 # Summary

-Squad Goals is the next big step in self-improvement by implementing fun mechanics and block chain.
+Unity hub is the next big step in self-improvement by implementing fun mechanics and block chain.
 Make goals for your friends and yourself and put in your stakes and see the self improvement and good habits come in!

 # How to run